“How's your commute?”

 You're talking to a person who's just started working at your company.
 You find out that she lives outside of the city where your offices are.
-You are making small talk, so you ask whether it takes a long time to get to work.
-You ask:
+You ask her this to find out whether it takes her a long time to get to work.

 How's your commute?